 - What sets teacher salaries?

 - Does the state require school districts to grant teachers a leave of absence to teach in a charter school?

-- Do teachers in each of a state’s charter schools have equal access to the public school teachers’ retirement system?
+- Do teachers in a state’s charter schools have equal access to the public school teachers’ retirement system?

-- Does state law explicitly define or permit cyber/virtual charter schools?
+- Does state law explicitly allow virtual charter schools?

-- Is there additional oversight specific to cyber/virtual charter schools?
+- Is there additional oversight specific to virtual charter schools?

-- Recent state legislation – Choice of Schools–Charter Schools.
+- Recent state legislation – Charter Schools.
 Education Commission of the States staff review state legislation and regulations weekly to keep this resource updated.